fandreuz/BisPy/joss-paper/paper.md

-To the best of our knowledge \texttt{BisPy} is the first Python project to address the problem presented above, and to fulfill the needs of an healthy open source project.
-We found some sparse implementations of the most famous algorithm for the computation of the maximum bisimulation (_Paige-Tarjan_), however the source code lacked documentation and test cases, and did not seem to be intended for distribution.
+To the best of our knowledge \texttt{BisPy} is the first Python project to address the problem presented above, and to fulfill the needs of an healthy open source software, namely extensive testing, documentation and intuitive code commenting.

 We think that our project may be a useful tool to study practical cases for students approaching the field — since the notion of bisimulation may be